home-assistant/home-assistant.io/source/_integrations/dynalite.markdown

 ### Event `dynalite_preset`

-Event `dynalite_preset` is fired every time a preset is selected in a given Dynalite area
+Event `dynalite_preset` is fired every time a preset is selected in a given Dynalite area.

 | Field       | Description                                                                                         |
 | ----------- | --------------------------------------------------------------------------------------------------- |